The Tenth Line Special Edition Review (Switch)

 The Tenth Line is appropriately based on ten lines- or principles- of a mysterious prophecy.
 When all ten are complete, the world will end.
 The story opens with our Princess of Easania on the run from the mysterious cult that has kidnapped her.
 She now finds herself in the middle of a forest, where she meets and recruits two beastfolk, Tox and Rik, that will aid her in her journey home in exchange for riches and fame.
 With allies by her side, she can outrun the cult and return home safely.

 Throughout the narrative, you travel to various towns and interact with your party members and other NPCs.
 Based on these interactions, it becomes apparent that different groups have different views on the lines and what is going to happen to the world.
 One thing always seems to stay constant, however, which is that there seems to be a hate toward the beastfolk.
-As the story unfolds, you learn a great about the beastfolk, especially your party members Rik & Tox.
+As the story unfolds, you learn a great deal about the beastfolk, especially your party members Rik & Tox.
 Their past and present is explored, and over time, their relationships with one another and the other members of your party evolve as the narrative progresses.

 The Tenth Line is primarily split up into two elements: turn based combat and platforming, which both play out from a 2D perspective.
 As you enter each area throughout the world, you are presented with a 2D platforming segment, often including some minor puzzles, as you hunt down hidden areas and treasures.
 Each area has treasures and collectible stars you can complete as side quests.
 These areas are also filled with enemies that can surprise attack you, though you can get an advantage by striking them first.
-If you are clever enough, you can get through the platforming ares without entering combat at all, though I wouldn’t recommended this approach.
-Traversing these environment is one of the weak points of this game, as you need to get all 3 members of your party to the end point before you can leave.
+If you are clever enough, you can get through the platforming areas without entering combat at all, though I wouldn’t recommend this approach.
+Traversing these environments is one of the weak points of this game, as you need to get all 3 members of your party to the end point before you can leave.
 Each member has their own field skill, which helps in traversing the area.
 These include Princess’s ability to move large blocks, Rik’s dagger, and Tox’s elemental breath.
 All your party members will join you in battle, but some may miss a turn or two depending on how far separated they are from one another.
 While you can swap between party members at any time, I would have liked to see them all travel together, as having to navigate each member across the area becomes repetitive and boring.

 The combat is an active time system, with each member possessing a specific set of skills they can use in battle.
 The skills are laid out in a card system and each attack as an SP requirement.
 Certain attack skills have cool down timers, so it’s important to use a range of attacks while keeping an eye on your SP meter.
 Each party member can also defend when the enemy attacks by pressing the corresponding party member button at the appropriate time.
 They can also perform a super defense tactic every few turns, which will usually protect the entire party.
 In addition to the main party members, you will also have the ability to travel along with and utilize support characters.
 The support characters each have a meter that fills as the battle progresses, giving you the option to trigger either their weak or strong attack at certain intervals.
-After each battle, you will will gain experience, items, and currency, which can be used to acquire gear and level up your character.
+After each battle, you will gain experience, items, and currency, which can be used to acquire gear and level up your character.

 Each character has their own Power Flow diagram, which is The Tenth Line’s take on a skill tree.
 It is a unique twist that seems to work well, though at first it might seem a bit cumbersome and overwhelming.
 Once you grasp the concept, upgrading skills and unlocked new abilities is easy.
 Depending on which difficulty setting you choose, the game offers even more character development and customization with a training system.
 I decided to play on the middle setting, as I originally played with all the systems on, but found the game introduced them all very quickly and found it to be overwhelming.
 Once I changed the difficulty, I found the balance of character progression to better suit my play style.
 The game also offers a card-based minigame, which you can play by interacting with various NPCs in each of the towns.
 Winning these challenges gives you even more rewards for your party members.